Taimisson/Taimisson/README.md

 🚀 My passion for technology started at a young age and has only grown stronger since then.
 I'm always looking for ways to expand my knowledge and stay up-to-date with the latest trends in the industry.

-📈 My ultimate goal is to become a Data Scientist, which is why I'm currently learning programming languages such as Python, R, and SQL.
+📈 My ultimate goal is to become a Data Scientist.
 I believe that data is the key to unlocking valuable insights and driving informed decision-making, and I'm excited to be a part of this field.

+🏆 Additionally, I am new into the world of competitive programming, sharpening my skills in C and C++.
+This challenges me to think critically and solve complex problems, further fueling my love for technology.

-👨‍💼 In my free time, I enjoy working on personal coding projects and exploring new technologies.
+👨‍💼 In my free time, I enjoy tackling challenging problems on platforms like BeeCrowd, LeetCode, and Hackerrank, which helps me refine my coding skills and problem-solving abilities.

 Thanks for visiting my profile, and feel free to reach out if you'd like to connect or collaborate! 🤝

 <h2> Learning 📖</h2>